rhododendrons beneath the birches

 Photo by Pamela Hargest

-Perennial displays at Tidewater Farms
+Perennial displays at Tidewater Farm

 Daily, YEAR ROUND, dawn to dusk

-University of Maine Gardens at Tidewater Farm, Farm Gate Road, Falmouth, Me.: Large plots of vegetables and perennials, including All America selections, plus orchards and wildflower gardens, with views of the Presumpscott River.
+University of Maine Gardens at Tidewater Farm, Farm Gate Road, Falmouth, Me.
+Large plots of vegetables and perennials, including All America selections, plus orchards and wildflower gardens, with views of the Presumpscott River.
 Free but donations welcome.

 800-287-1471 (in Maine), 207-781-6099